Corn Syrup:

 - How many grams in a cup of Corn Syrup?

-- 1 cup of Corn Syrup weighs 340 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Corn Syrup weighs 340 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 340 grams of Corn Syrup?
+- How many grams is ¼ cup of Corn Syrup?